BrandonXLF/c-minor/README.md

 Type: `string | HTMLElement`

 An existing `HTMLElement` or `string` to use as the tag name of a newly created element.
+If tag name is provided, an XML namespace can be specified using the syntax `'TAG@NAMESPACE'`.
+For example, `'svg@http://www.w3.org/2000/svg'`.

 ### attrs